Music Publishing vs Distribution (Full Breakdown)

 Distribution deals are great because it doesn't the artist doesn't give away their master or publishing rights.
 They pay a small fee (or nothing at all) to get music to consumers.

-Distributing companies get paid by charging flat rates like CD baby pro publishing.
+Distributing companies get paid by charging flat rates like CD Baby Pro publishing.

 It varies a lot between distributors.